CIB hosts three annual competitions for Awards:

 - The CIB Best Doctoral Research Award

-The following calendar shows the timeline and different milestones related to each award.
-Details of Vistas Funding can be seen here.
+The following table shows the timeline and different milestones for each award.
+Details of the Vistas Funding competition can be seen here.

-Details of how to enter CIB awards are set out below.
+Details of the criteria of these CIB awards and how to enter are set out below.

 The CIB Sebestyén Future Leaders Award